 After an auto collision, the beginning phase is typically the negotiation/settlement process.
 After the victim of the car accident, the ultimate plaintiff has completed treatment or believes that no further medical care will improve their condition, they typically submit their damages to the insurance company.

-Their lawyer, who is called a Baltimore personal injury attorney, will evaluate the claim and submit all necessary and important documents to the insurance company and their adjuster.
+Their Baltimore personal injury attorney will evaluate the claim and submit all necessary and important documents to the insurance company and their adjuster.

 Once the adjuster receives the documents they will review and evaluate them, which can take up to 45 days.
 The adjuster for the insurance company must make two separate decisions.